abevoelker/blog/source/_posts/2014-06-13-rails-development-using-docker-and-vagrant.md

 USER web
 ```

 [`USER`][dockerfile-user] sets the user that all proceeding `RUN` statements will execute with, as well as the user that runs the image.
+It's good security to run your Rails app as a non-privileged user.

 ### WORKDIR